datacarpentry/semester-biology/computer-setup.md

 1. Create an account on GitHub (https://github.com) using the `Sign up for GitHub` form on the right side of the page.
-2. Email your username to your instructor.
+2. Send your username to your instructor.
 3. Once your instructor adds you to the course GitHub organization you will receive an email asking you to accept the invitation.
 Click on the link to accept.